 As I mentioned above, you do get a bit of an introduction to The Punisher in season two of Daredevil.
 But if you only want to watch one of these show, and you love a gritty, emotional series, watch The Punisher.

-And that brings us to the present, and the soon-to-be-released Season two of Jessica Jones!
-I’m pumped!
+And that brings us to the present, and the soon-to-be-released season two of Luke Cage!
+After that, we can expect season three of Daredevil, probably in late 2018.
 And if you want to discuss any of these shows, join my Movie & TV Discussion group on Facebook!

 - Don’t watch The Defenders without watching all four of the other series first.
 You won’t get it.